Integrating with Ramp: how much does it cost?

 All fees and costs associated with using our services are paid by the end user and collected by Ramp.

-Our processing fee includes our margin as well as costs associated with each payment method, so it varies accordingly.
+Our processing fee includes our margin as well as costs associated with each payment or payout method, so it varies accordingly.

 In addition to our processing fee, we also collect third-party fees incurred with each transaction (such as partner fee-on-top or validator fees), which we later relay to their rightful owner.